Skip to main content

 Mitzu can work on top of RAW data.

-It doesn't require any transformations, normalizations or any sort of modeling.
-This makes it a great tool for dataset that are ingest to the data warehouse via:
+It doesn't require any transformations, normalizations, or other modeling.
+This makes it a great tool for datasets that are ingested into the data warehouse via:

 • ELT/ETL tools, like Fivetran, Airbyte, Rivery, Stitch, etc.